TresAmigosSD/SMV/docs/user/smv_input.md

 Please note that we only specified the file name of the data file, the assumption is that the schema file is in the same place with postfix `schema`.

-The file path `accounts/acct_demo.csv` is relative to `smv.dataDir` in the configuration, please check [Application Configuration](app_config.md) for details.
+The file path `accounts/acct_demo.csv` is relative to `smv.inputDir` in the configuration, please check [Application Configuration](app_config.md) for details.

 Given the above definition, any module in `stage1` will be able to add a dependency to `acct_demo` by using it in `requiresDS`: